 Because the plan must be equivalent, child-only plans are also qualified health insurance plans and must include:

-- Guaranteed issue during open enrollment periods: During the annual open enrollment period, insurance companies must offer coverage to anyone who applies.
+- Guaranteed issue during open enrollment periods: During the annual Open Enrollment Period, insurance companies must offer coverage to anyone who applies.1

-- Continuous coverage regardless of pre-existing conditions: This means that if you child has or develops an illness or disease, health insurance companies cannot deny, discontinue, or charge more for his or her coverage.
+- Continuous coverage regardless of pre-existing conditions: This means that if your child has or develops an illness or disease, health insurance companies cannot deny, discontinue, or charge more for his or her coverage.1

 - Alcohol and drug use, behavioral, and oral health risk assessments